microsoft/net-offloads/quic-encryption-offload.md

 > **TODO -** what type of OID to use for `OID_QUIC_CONNECTION_ENCRYPTION`?
 Some OIDs have high latency.
 If no type of OID is fast enough, perhaps instead of OID to plumb a connection, use a special OOB in first packet.
 Overview of the three available OID types (normal, direct, and synchronous): https://learn.microsoft.com/en-us/windows-hardware/drivers/network/synchronous-oid-request-interface-in-ndis-6-80

-Before the NDIS protocol driver posts packets for QEO, it first establishes encryption parameters for the associated QUIC connection by issuing `OID_QUIC_CONNECTION_ENCRYPTION`.
+Before the NDIS protocol driver posts any packets for a QEO connection, it first establishes encryption parameters for the connection by issuing `OID_QUIC_CONNECTION_ENCRYPTION`.
 The `InformationBuffer` field of the `NDIS_OID_REQUEST` for this OID contains a pointer to an `NDIS_QUIC_CONNECTION`:

 ```C